TIPS and TRICKS

 aside, images should not show hot spots or dark areas.

-future shows before it is rehung.
+re-aligned for future shows before it is rehung.

 For times when subtle images, or the look of an amorphorus shape or

 shapes is desired, focused projections will be too sharp, too well defined.

 - Defocus the Light.
 This is the most obvious approach.
 Vary the

 focus adjustment of the fixture to set the projection clarity to suit